-1. Formulation of Policy

-- a.
-Each department shall develop personnel policies, procedures and criteria on personnel matters consistent with the policies of the Board of Trustees, with the Agreement, and with the policies, procedures and criteria adopted by the faculty.
-It shall be the responsibility of the department chair to submit such policies, procedures and criteria and any revisions thereof to the Faculty Affairs Committee for that committee's determination that said policies, procedures and criteria are in conformity with Board of Trustees and College Handbook procedures and criteria.
+- 1. Formulation of Policy - a.
+Each department has the responsibility to develop personnel policies, procedures and criteria on personnel matters consistent with the policies of the Board of Trustees, with the UUP Agreement, and with the SUNY Cortland Handbook.
+The department chair shall submit such policies, with any revisions, to the Academic Faculty Affairs Committee for approval.
 This determination shall be by majority vote of the Academic Faculty Affairs Committee.
-The chair of the Academic Faculty Affairs Committee shall inform the department chair of the committee's decision and shall keep on file all records pertaining to the matter. - b.
-If the Faculty Affairs Committee finds a department's personnel policies, procedures and criteria to be in violation of the College Handbook, the Policies of the Board of Trustees, or the Agreement between the State and the bargaining agent, the Faculty Affairs Committee shall indicate the specific points of violation after which the department shall revise its personnel policies, procedures and criteria and resubmit them to the Academic Faculty Affairs Committee for approval.
+The chair of the Academic Faculty Affairs Committee's decision and shall keep on file all records pertaining to the matter. - b.
+Alternate Departmental Promotion Criteria

+If in the judgment of the department the criteria adopted by the Faculty Senate for rank-to-rank promotion (see Section 220.07.E) do not meet the unique needs of the department, the department may follow this procedure: